Q3A Panel house

-Q3A is an abbreviation for a type of three, four and five storey prefabricated buildings constructed in the GDR in the 1950s and 1960s.
-The letter "Q" in the word stands for "Querwandbau" (cross wall construction).
+The Q3A is a type of three, four and five storey prefabricated building constructed in East Germany in the 1950s and 1960s.
+The letter "Q" in the abbreviation stands for "Querwandbau" (cross wall construction).

 Description

 In a Q3A panel house, the walls are constructed entirely from concrete blocks, while the ceiling consists of multiple concrete plates that were placed perpendicular to, and on top of the wall elements.
 This explains the source of the "cross wall construction" name.
 The flat roof construction is the most visible difference between the Q3A series and other East Germany buildings of its time.
 Q3A homes are equipped with a furnace for heating, and a balcony for use by tenants was also provided in approximately half the cases.
 In later years (after the fall of the Berlin Wall and German Reunification), most houses were retrofitted with additional balconies.

 The concrete blocks and ceiling elements of the first houses were manufactured at an industrial plant in the Ostseestrasse in Berlin.
 Other types of panel construction used for Q3A houses were the IW57- and IW58-types.
 These were produced in much smaller numbers, with some even lacking the signature flat roof, being built with a more classic Hip Roof.

 Shortly after the first houses were erected in 1957 in the eight quarters of East Berlin, further series utilizing cross wall construction were developed.
 The QX-series, which were mostly 4-storey buildings, were not constructed from blocks, but from cheaper concrete strips.
 Most buildings of this series can be found in the "Hans-Loch" quarter, which was the first, newly constructed, large-scale settlement in East Berlin after the end of the Second World War.
-It is worth noting, that while Q3A block buildings were used in most areas of the GDR, the QX-series was constructed on a relatively limited basis.
+While Q3A block buildings were used in most areas of the GDR, the QX-series was constructed on a relatively limited basis.
 It is therefore regarded as an experimental series.